wesley-ramos/rabbitmq/README.md

 Password: admin
 ```

-### how to access and configure infrastructure monitoring ?
+### How to access and configure infrastructure monitoring ?

 1. Access grafana